 Model predictions:

 Population trajectories from the GAM and GAMYE are very similar.
-Both models suggest that BARS populations increased from the start of the survey through to approximately the early 1980s, compared to the standard model predictions that show a relatively steady rate of decline (Fig. 1).
+Both models suggest that Barn Swallow populations increased from the start of the survey to approximately the early 1980s, compared to the standard model predictions that show a relatively steady rate of decline (Fig. 1).
 GAM and GAMYE trajectories vary a great deal among the strata, particularly in the magnitude and direction of the long-term change (Fig. 2).
 However, there are also many similarities among the strata, in the non-linear patterns (e.g., change points) that are evident in the continental mean trajectory (Fig. 2).
 The estimated trajectories follow the pattern in observed counts reasonably well, and better than the SLOPE estimates, varying most in the early years with relatively few data (Figs 1 and 3).
-The cross-validation results suggest that the GAMYE is generally preferred over the GAM and the SLOPE model for Barn Swallow (Fig. 4)
+The cross-validation results suggest that the GAMYE is generally preferred over the other models for Barn Swallow (Fig. 4)

 The decomposed trajectories from the GAMYE allow us to calculate trends from the smooth and plot trajectories that show the annual fluctuations.
-The smooth trajectories are very similar between the GAM and GAMYE (Fig. 5).
+For example, the smooth trajectory for the Carolina Wren captures the general patterns of increases and decreases well, while the full trajectory also shows the sharp population crash associated with the extreme winter in 1976 (Fig. 5).
 Calculating trends from the smooth component generates short-term estimates that vary less from year to year.
 For example, Fig. 6 shows the series of short-term (10-year) trend estimates for Wood Thrush in Canada, from the GAMYE including the year-effects, the GAMYE from just the smooth component, and the SLOPE model used since 2011.
-In this example, the 10-year trend estimate from the GAMYE with the year-effects and the SLOPE model both cross the IUCN trend threshold criterion for Threatened in 1-5 of the last 12 years.
-The SLOPE model estimates flip from one side of the threshold to the other three times.
+In this example, the 10-year trend estimate from the GAMYE with the year-effects and the SLOPE model both cross the IUCN trend threshold criterion for Threatened (IUCN 2019) at least once in the last 12 years.
+In fact, the SLOPE model estimates flip from one side of the threshold to the other three times, and were below the threshold in 2011, when the species’ status was assessed in Canada (COSEWIC 2012).
 By contrast, a trend calculated from the decomposed GAMYE model using only the smooth component (GAMYE – Smooth Only in Fig. 6) suggests that the species is decreasing relatively steadily and gives a consistent signal about the rate of decline in comparison to the IUCN criterion.

 Comparison to other models - Cross-validation